GabrielePintus/GabrielePintus.github.io/_posts/2025-06-09-operation-yankee.markdown

 categories: operation-yankee
 ---

-During my time at the University of Trieste as a Data Science student, I started thinking about having an experience abroad, specifically in the United States.
+During my time at the University of Trieste as a Master’s student in Data Science, I started thinking about having an experience abroad, specifically in the United States.
 This led to what I call Operation Yankee.

 *I know “Yankee” is technically a stereotypical term for people from New York, but in Italy, it’s often used to refer to Americans in general.*